mattdavis0351/mongodb-labs/exercises/mongo-shell/crud/read.md

 ### Counting records
 **Exercise 1** :computer:

-A simple `count()` operation in order to count the number of documents in the collection.
+A simple `count()` operation in order to count the number of documents in the collection. `count()` returns the total of all documents and does not parse for `distinct` documents.
-(we should figure out if unique or not)

 **query:**
 ```javascript